openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

  1. Take the matching PKESK and own secret key packet as input

- 2. From the PKESK extract the algorithm ID and the `encryptedKey`, i.e. the wrapped session key
+ 2. From the PKESK extract the algorithm ID and the `encryptedKey`, i.e., the wrapped session key

  3. Check that the own and the extracted algorithm ID match